 After telling and coaching literally thousands of stories, I can confidently say nonprofit storytelling is more successful when it focuses on just one person.

-Your story is only as strong its main character.
 Name any book, movie or any story you’ve shared today and it’s likely about one person [the protagonist] and how they accomplished something.

 Told in a way that connects listeners or readers to a single person is what allows others to see themselves in your story AND your mission.